 - Scrub a cement-sand-water grout of creamy consistency onto the patch surfaces, including the edges.
 Grout shall consist of two parts of Type I or Type I/II Portland cement and one part sand mixed with water.
 Mix grout by mechanical means.
 Place the patch material before the grout dries.
 If grout dries before placement of patch material, clean patch area again by sandblasting and air blasting, then reapply grout. - 2) Mix Class A patching material with water and coarse aggregate, if required.
 Place the properly mixed material in the patch area, eConsolidated and worked into place in a manner that will provide good bonding.
 Level it with the adjacent pavement to provide a smooth riding surface not varying from existing pavement surface by more than 1/8 inch when measured with a 10 foot straightedge placed over patch.
 Replace or grind patch to correct deficiencies.
-Texture patches longer than 1 foot in the manner of the adjacent pavement surface. - 3) For Class A patching materials, Pperform this work according to the patching manufacturer's recommendations and limitations, subject to approval of the Engineer.
+Texture patches longer than 1 foot in the manner of the adjacent pavement surface.
+Apply broom finish to patch surface and then apply a heavy application of grout around perimeter of patch.
+Position grout so 1 inch is over surrounding pavement and 3 inches is over the patch. - 3) For Class A patching materials, Pperform this work according to the patching manufacturer's recommendations and limitations, subject to approval of the Engineer.
 Furnish these recommendations to the Engineer.
 After 1 hour, remove the joint board in a manner that does not damage the patch.
 The area may then be returned to public traffic. - 4) Mix Class B and Class C patching material and place in the patch area.
 Consolidate it by vibration in a manner that will provide good bonding.
 Level the patch to provide a smooth riding surface.
-Texture patches longer than 1 foot in the manner of the adjacent pavement surface.

-c.
-Protecting and Curing.

-1) Class A patching material.
+Texture patches longer than 1 foot in the manner of the adjacent pavement surface. - c.
+Protecting and Curing. - 1) Class A patching material.